atcherry/live_select_example/README.md

 # live_select_example

 This repo demonstrates an issue with live_select's selection_recover event.
-All the necessary code is provided under `./lib/phx_playground_web/live/home`
+All the necessary code is provided under `./lib/phx_playground_web/live/home`.
+The example is contrived, but is meant to replicate a similar setup in a repository with this issue.

 Setup the repo with `mix setup`